OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:92

 > Had Your Law not been my delight,
-> I would have perished in my affliction.
+> I would have perished of my affliction.

 ## Psalm 119:93